Enroll in Your Real Estate License Classes Today

 What Does a Real Estate Agent Do?

 As a real estate agent, you will be in charge of showing people properties while playing liaison between the seller and potential buyers.
 Agents can work for a broker agent or firm where they will receive their referrals and with whom they will share the commission of a sale.
-It’s not unheard of for a real estate salesperson to work for his or her self, but it can be more difficult to find leads, especially when first starting out.
 After gaining experience in the industry, some agents can choose to become real estate sales brokers where they can then start their own company.

 Benefits of Becoming a Real Estate Agent: